Brandon-Hall824/Disaster-Aid-System-V2/README.md

 4. Input this into the program if prompted.

+5. Run the app.py file.

+6. put http://localhost:5000 into your web browser to run the code.

 ## Usage

 - Government users can input necessary supplies and manage the inventory.